fuzzygroup/blog/_drafts/a-father-s-guide-to-surviving-disney-world.md

 # Line Management or Motion is Happiness

+In today's DisneyWorld, 2016, it isn't uncommon to see a 65 plus minute wait for a top tier ride like Seven Dwarves Mine Train.
+And here's what I've found about dealing with lines in DisneyWorld:

+{:.center}
+Motion is Happiness

+No one, not the most devoted Disney fan, is actually happy when waiting on line.

 # Carrying Less is Happiness

 I always see people carrying big bags, backpacks, etc and I wonder just what they have in them.
 Personally I never carry anything more than an almost empty backpack and even that is sometimes too much.
 Right now to get into DisneyWorld you have to go thru: